noraphl/VICinR/README.md

-The second one selects the number of cores to use by specifying it in the `registerDoParallel`function:
+The second one selects the number of cores to use by specifying the `cores` arguments in the `registerDoParallel` function:

     registerDoParallel(cores = 2)